VA Healthcare Benefits, the MISSION Act & Community Care

 Desert Hope has worked with the VA to become a certified community care provider.
 This means if you or someone you love is seeking addiction treatment for Veterans, Desert Hope Treatment Center in Las Vegas, NV, is an option for you.

-Desert Hope provides a unique program called The Rally Point: AAC that aims to meet the unique needs of Veterans.
+Desert Hope provides a unique Veterans program created to meet the specific needs of Veterans.
 Several staff members are Veterans themselves and provide a supportive and understanding perspective on the recovery needs of each patient in the program.

 Desert Hope’s treatment program for Veterans combines drug and alcohol addiction treatment with care for other co-occurring mental health disorders.
 This integrated approach is especially important for Veterans who often struggle with mental health issues such as post-traumatic stress disorder (PTSD), anxiety, and depression.”13